-Marine survival was estimated for index populations in eight coho management units (MU) - six in Puget Sound (including the Strait of Juan de Fuca), one in coastal Washington, and one in the Lower Columbia.
+Marine survival is estimated for index populations in nine coho management units (MU) - seven in Puget Sound (including the Strait of Georgia/Nooksack and Strait of Juan de Fuca), one in coastal Washington, and one in the Lower Columbia.
 Four of the monitored populations (Big Beef Creek in Hood Canal MU, Baker River in Skagit MU, Deschutes River in Deschutes MU, Bingham Creek in Grays Harbor MU) were established by WDFW as long-term wild coho monitoring programs in the late 1970s.
-Marine survival time series in the remaining four management units (Green/Duwamish MU, Snohomish MU, Strait of Juan de Fuca MU, Lower Columbia MU) have been derived more recently in order to better represent the geographic extent of Washington stocks.
+Marine survival time series in the remaining four management units (Strait of Georgia/Nooksack MU, Green/Duwamish MU, Snohomish MU, Strait of Juan de Fuca MU, Lower Columbia MU) have been derived more recently in order to better represent the geographic extent of Washington stocks.
 The methods used for these latter estimates are subject to additional uncertainty based on various assumptions made in the calculations.